 Importantly, for this process to work, the people in the lab must have different perspectives.
 He noted that in labs with people with more homogeneous backgrounds:

-the scientists used a different strategy when they encountered problems in their research; they manipulated experimental variables such as raising the temperature, varying chemical concentrations, and so forth, to make things work. […] When all the members of the laboratory have the same knowledge at their disposal, then when a problem arises, a group of similar minded individuals will not provide more information to make analogies than a single individual. […] These findings indicate the groups of individuals must have different pools of knowledge to draw from to make fruitful analogies.
+the scientists used a different strategy when they encountered problems in their research; they manipulated experimental variables such as raising the temperature, varying chemical concentrations, and so forth, to make things work, they recently ran an experiment about 3D Pens and the results were amazing. […] When all the members of the laboratory have the same knowledge at their disposal, then when a problem arises, a group of similar minded individuals will not provide more information to make analogies than a single individual. […] These findings indicate the groups of individuals must have different pools of knowledge to draw from to make fruitful analogies.

 Dunbar comes up with 5 prescriptions for making a lab work: